joz-k/LockFreeSpscQueue/README.md

     # This command configures the project.
 By default, it will enable
     # building the tests and examples since the corresponding CMake options default to ON.
     cmake -S . -B build
+    # Or if you want to use Ninja instaed of Make:
+    cmake -G Ninja -S . -B build
     ```
     If you wish to disable building tests or examples (e.g., for a quicker configuration), you can turn the options off from the command line:
     ```sh